hashicorp/vault/website/source/docs/agent/autoauth/index.html.md

   *Note*: when using HCL this can be used as the key for the block, e.g. `sink "file" {...}`.

-- `wrap_ttl` `(string or integer: optional)` - If specified, the written token will be response-wrapped.
+- `wrap_ttl` `(string or integer: optional)` - If specified, the written token will be response-wrapped by the sink.
+This is less secure than wrapping by the method, but allows the agent to keep the token renewed and automatically reauthenticate when it expires.
 Rather than a simple string, the written value will be a JSON-encoded [SecretWrapInfo](https://godoc.org/github.com/hashicorp/vault/api#SecretWrapInfo) structure.
 Values can be an integer number of seconds or a stringish value like `5m`.